rclone/rclone/docs/content/bisync.md

 it first checks whether the Path1 and Path2 versions are currently *identical* (using the same underlying function as [`check`](commands/rclone_check/).)
 If bisync concludes that the files are identical, it will skip them and move on.
-Otherwise, it will create renamed `..Path1` and `..Path2` duplicates, as before.
+Otherwise, it will create renamed duplicates, as before.
 This behavior also [improves the experience of renaming directories](https://forum.rclone.org/t/bisync-bugs-and-feature-requests/37636#:~:text=Renamed%20directories), as a `--resync` is no longer required, so long as the same change has been made on both sides.